The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 English

-Eric Logigian is a Neurologist in Rochester, New York.
+Eric Logigian is a Neurologist practicing medicine in Rochester, New York.
 Dr. Logigian is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Chronic Inflammatory Demyelinating Polyneuropathy, Meige Syndrome, Drug Induced Dyskinesia, and Multifocal Motor Neuropathy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Chronic Inflammatory Demyelinating Polyneuropathy, Meige Syndrome, Drug Induced Dyskinesia, and Multifocal Motor Neuropathy.

 Showing 1-20 of 122